dankamongmen/notcurses/README.md

   // We typically install a signal handler for SIGWINCH that generates a resize
   // event in the notcurses_getc() queue.
 Set this to inhibit the handler. bool no_winch_sighandler;
+  // Notcurses typically prints version info in notcurses_init() and
+  // performance info in notcurses_stop().
+This inhibits that output. bool suppress_bannner;
   // If non-NULL, notcurses_render() will write each rendered frame to this
   // FILE* in addition to outfp.
 This is used primarily for debugging.
   FILE* renderfp;